dnth/dnth.github.io/content/portfolio/deploy_gpt_hf_models_on_telegram/index.md

 This [link](https://t.me/botfather) brings you to the `BotFather`.
 Alternatively, type `BotFather` in the Telegram search bar.
-The first result is the `BotFather`.
+The first result leads you to the `BotFather`.

 {{< figure_resizing src="botfather.jpg" width=400 >}}